We offer free classroom education and practical support to help schools and preschools minimise waste to landfill.

 - write a report to summarise the findings from the waste audit and develop an action plan to further minimise waste to landfill; and

-- provide one-on-one support to minimise waste to landfill (based on audit findings) e.g. worm farms, compost bins, signage, presentations to staff and students and nappy trials.
+- provide one-on-one support to minimise waste to landfill (based on audit findings) e.g. worm farms, compost bins, signage, presentations to staff.

 Classroom Waste Education (Zero Waste Education):